Elico-Corp/odoo-addons/snippet_baidu_map/README.rst

 Snippet Baidu Map
 =================

-This module extends the functionality of website to support Baidu Map.
+This module extends the functionality of website to remove the Google Map.

 Installation
 ============